Commonly Asked Questions about Phentermine

 This is a question that is best answered by your primary care prescribing provider or psychiatrist.

-There is a class of older antidepressants called MAO inhibitors that you definitely cannot take in combination with Phentermine.
+A class of older antidepressants called MAO inhibitors that you definitely cannot take in combination with Phentermine.

 Unless otherwise indicated by the participant’s past medical history, a single 37.5-milligram pill, taken once per day, is a usual starting dose.
 On return visits, this dose may need to be adjusted up (for persisting hunger) or down (for persisting side effects) depending on the participant’s response.

-Phentermine takes about three to five days to build up in the system (to what is called a “steady state”, which is why some people report not feeling its full effect until being on it for several days.)
+Phentermine takes about three to five days to build up in the system (to what is called a “steady-state,” which is why some people report not feeling its full effect until being on it for several days.)